zewdu444/myportfolio/README.md

 ### Tech Stack <a name="tech-stack"></a>

-> React, webpack , babel, MUI, and tsParticles
+> React, Webpack , Babel, MUI, and tsParticles

 ### Key Features <a name="key-features"></a>